Janani-prog/autonomous-research-discovery-agent/README.md

 ARDA demonstrates that autonomy in AI systems is not about larger models — it is about control, feedback, and decision-making under uncertainty.

 This project focuses on that problem directly.

+---

+## License

+This project is provided under the MIT License.
+Feel free to adapt and reuse the code and ideas.